data-apis/scipy-2023-presentation/paper.rst

 already implement it, like NumPy.
 But the buffer protocol is CPU-only, meaning it is not sufficient for the above requirements.

+*TODO: add code example.*

 Device Support
 --------------

+*TODO: we should be able to cut down this section.
+Can we add a PyTorch example here to demonstrate moving an array to a different device and why this is desirable?*

 The standard supports specifying what device an array should live on.
 This is implemented by explicit `device` keywords in creation functions, with the